Welcome to the Allyship Program!

 - Science and spirituality: Delve into the fascinating relationship between science and spirituality, examining cross-cultural worldviews and their implications for understanding the world around us.

-The program will consist of eight sessions held on Wednesdays at 9am Pacific Time, starting from June 21 and ending on August 16.
+The program will consist of eight sessions held _TBA_, starting from _TBA_ and ending on _TBA_.
 Each session will last for two hours, with 90 minutes of teaching and a 30-minute Q&A segment.
-Additionally, there will be a Talking Circle session on Fridays, providing participants with a platform to share their learning journeys in a supportive environment.
+Additionally, there will be a Talking Circle session on _TBA_, providing participants with a platform to share their learning journeys in a supportive environment.

 Our experienced facilitator, Dr. Alexis Bunten, PhD, will guide you through this enriching program, drawing from her extensive knowledge and expertise in Indigenous studies and organizational decolonization.
 Don’t miss this opportunity to deepen your understanding, become an effective ally, and contribute to the transformation of our world.